 Vocabulary and Grammar for the IELTS exam.

-A good range of grammar and vocabulary is important in the IELTS exam especially the writing section.
+A wide range of grammar and vocabulary is important in the IELTS exam especially the writing section.
 Vocabulary makes up 25% of your marks for the writing and speaking sections of the test, also grammar makes up 25% of your marks.
 The most important thing to remember in IELTS writing, is to keep it simple and do not use very complicated grammar or sentences.

 Some students make the mistake of using grammar that they are not used to, or just do not really understand how to use it correctly.
 This is a big mistake that can lower your band score.
 I have marked many essays where students just do not know how to use complex vocabulary and grammar.
 I advise keeping it simple with the grammar and vocabulary that you know, until you build it up to a stage where you feel confident using more advanced grammar.
 See below for some lessons.